 The user interface is highly captivating and the backend is user-friendly.
-The current latest version of the Shopware is 6.3.5 released on 1st Feb 2021.

 It has a very high capability of scaling at an enterprise level.
 The features that support its scalability includes a varnish cache, built-in usage of Apache Jmeter, clustering tools, and ongoing support.
 Apache Jmeter enables you to create multiple replica environments for scaling.
 You can also add servers for specific tasks for further scale and better response rate.

 In this article, we have mentioned the core features that Shopware offer for ecommerce applications.